Skip to main content

 Overview

-Will Brewbaker is a third-year PhD student in English.
+Will Brewbaker is a fourth-year PhD candidate in English.
 His research focuses on 20th-c.
-Anglophone poetry, lyric theory, poetry & poetics, and theological poetics.
-His dissertation will explore how these different strands of inquiry converge in the writings of a cluster of 20th-c. poets.
+American poetry, lyric theory, poetry & poetics, and theological poetics.
+His dissertation, "A Theological Lyric: Encountering God in Mid-Century American Poetry," explores how these different strands of inquiry converge in the writings of a cluster of post-45 U.S. poets.

-Having received an MFA from the University of Michigan's Helen Zell Writers' Program, Will has published his own poetry in such journals as the Yale Review, Narrative, Gettysburg ReviewTriQuarterly ReviewImage, & Washington Square Review.
-He also reviews books of contemporary poetry regularly for both the Los Angeles Review of Books and On the Seawall.
+Before moving to Durham, Will received an MFA in poetry from the University of Michigan's Helen Zell Writers' Program, as well as an MTS from Duke Divinity School.
+He has published his poetry in such journals as the Yale Review, Narrative, Gettysburg ReviewTriQuarterly ReviewImage, & Washington Square Review.
+He also reviews books of contemporary poetry regularly for both the Los Angeles Review of Books and Commonweal.
+His scholarly writing has appeared in Christianity & Literature.

 Office Hours